NabinKhadka1/NabinKhadka1/README.md

 # Nabin Khadka
 I'm Nabin.
-I'm a Computer Science Student at Dr. Ambedkar Institute of Technology.
-I do Web Development and I'm interested in learning Data Science and Machine Learning.
+I'm in final year of Computer Science Engineering at Dr. Ambedkar Institute of Technology.
+I do full stack web development with Python/Django.

 ## Skills
 * ⚛ Python/Django